JosephZhang-LDL/MassEmailSender/README.md

 This library is crucial for you to be able to run this program.

+_ON THE FLIP SIDE_, if you are comfortable running a virtual environment on your computer, all you have to do is enter the command below:

+	. venv/bin/activate

+and you will be ready to run the program.
+To exit the venv, use the command `ctrl-d`.

 ## Introduction

 As of right now, this program is really simple, and mostly used for easy-use cases.
 That is, you should only use it when you need to concatenate a custom subject to your subject line, add _one_ custom message within the body, and sign off with your name only.
 If you need to add attachments, that functionality is included as well.